imthenachoman/How-To-Secure-A-Linux-Server/README.md

 #### Steps

-1. Make a backup of `/etc/ssh/sshd_config` and remove default comments to make it easier to read:
+1. Make a backup of `/etc/ssh/sshd_config` and remove comments to make it easier to read:

     ``` bash
     sudo cp --preserve /etc/ssh/sshd_config /etc/ssh/sshd_config.$(date +"%Y%m%d%H%M%S")
     sudo sed -i -r -e '/^#|^$/ d' /etc/ssh/sshd_config
     ```

-1. Edit `/etc/ssh/sshd_config` then **find and edit or add** these settings that should be applied regardless of your configuration/setup:
+1. Edit `/etc/ssh/sshd_config` then find and edit or add these settings that should be applied regardless of your configuration/setup:

-    **Note**: Your `/etc/ssh/sshd_config` file may already have some of these settings/lines.
-You will want to remove those and replace them with the ones below.
+    **Note**: SSH does not like duplicate contradicting settings.
+For example, if you have `ChallengeResponseAuthentication no` and then `ChallengeResponseAuthentication yes`, SSH will respect the first one and ignore the second.
+Your `/etc/ssh/sshd_config` file may already have some of the settings/lines below.
+To avoid issues you will need to manually go through your `/etc/ssh/sshd_config` file and address any duplicate contradicting settings.
+(If anyone knows a way to programatically do this I would [love to hear how](#contacting-me).)

     ```
     ########################################################################################################